SQL SUBSTRING Function

 FROM [Employe]

-SQL Substring Find Domain Names in the Email?
+SQL Substring after Character to Find Domain Names in the Email

-In this example, We are going to find the domain names present in the Email column using SQL String Substring and Charindex Functions.
+In this example, we find the string after the @ symbol in the Email Address column.
+It means we will find the domain names present in the Email column using SQL String Substring, CHARINDEX, and LEN Functions.

 SELECT [FirstName]